-- Reviews with the independent registered public accounting firm the scope and results of the annual audit and quarterly reviews; - · Receives and reviews the independent registered public accounting firm's annual report; - · Reviews the independence of the independent registered public accounting firm and services provided by them and their fees; - · Recommends to the Board the inclusion of the audited financial statements in the Company's Annual Report to the SEC on Form 10-K; - · Is directly responsible for the annual appointment of an independent registered public accounting firm.
+- Reviews with the independent registered public accounting firm the scope and results of the annual audit and quarterly reviews; - · Receives and reviews the independent registered public accounting firm's annual report; - · Reviews the independence of the independent registered public accounting firm and services provided by them and their fees; - Recommends to the Board the inclusion of the audited financial statements in the Company's Annual Report to the SEC on Form 10-K; - Is directly responsible for the annual appointment of an independent registered public accounting firm.

-The Board has determined that under current Nasdaq listing standards, all members of the Audit Committee are independent Directors.
+The Board has determined that under current Nasdaq listing standards, all members of the Audit Committee are independent directors.
 The Audit Committee reports to the Board on its activities.

-Ms. Kim C. Hanemann, named to the Board in January 2016, was also appointed to serve on the Audit Committee.
-In March 2016, the Board re-approved the written Charter for the Audit Committee which is available in the Investor Relations section of our website www.MiddlesexWater.com under Corporate Governance.
+In March 2017, the Board of Directors re-approved the written Charter for the Audit Committee which is available in the Investor Relations section of our website www.MiddlesexWater.com under Corporate Governance.
 Please refer to this Charter for a full listing of Audit Committee responsibilities.